Skip to main content

 Using wrong type of ladder for the task

-Defective or damaged ladder provided
+Defective or damaged ladder provided to workers

-Ladder placed on unstable surface
+Ladder placed on unstable or uneven surface

 Frequently Asked Questions About Ladder Accidents